Go Ad-Free

 Ultraviolet Light and Brain Chemicals:

 This study reinforces findings from earlier research that showed ultraviolet rays stimulate the production of dopamine, a brain chemical associated with pleasure.
 Opioid receptors also appear to respond to UV light.
-Dermatologists have found that tanning beds may reduce pain in patients with fibromyalgia.
+Dermatologists have found that indoor tanning may reduce pain in patients with fibromyalgia.

 Rate this article